chuckstack/chuckstack.github.io/src-ls/success-postgresql.md

 Note that we use a NixOS service to manage and automatically deploy migrations when needed.

+## Case for psql

+If we can use the psql PostgreSQL CLI tool to access the database, we get the following advantages:

+- We can use environment variables and .pgpass to specify database connection details
+- We can use psql's variable capabilities to maintain and execute SQL templates (as well as the many, many other psql capabilities)
+- We prevent needing to code our own connection tool
+- We create a consistent way to connect to the database across many scenarios

 ## Technical Details and Examples

 The purpose of this section is to highlight simple examples that demonstrate the concepts described above.